brandondunbar/GiftSubTracker/README.md

 [![Gift Sub Tracker Screen Shot][product-screenshot]](https://www.giftsubtracker.com)

-This website provides a table showing viewers who have gifted subs, the number of subs they've gifted, the number of rewards they've been awarded, and a button to track when rewards are awarded.
+This website provides a table showing viewers who have gifted subs, the number of subs they've gifted, the number of rewards they've been awarded, and a button to allow streamers to track when a reward has been given.

 <p align="right">(<a href="#top">back to top</a>)</p>